 We were fortunate to hear from Trent Mohrbutter, Vice President for Instruction and Chief Academic Officer, about how they’ve turned this trend around.
-In the webinar recording below, Mohrbutter explains how a campus wide commitment to improving instruction and developing faculty skills has resulted in better foundational skills for students, increased retention rates, higher graduation numbers, and reports of career success from the companies that hire Nash graduates.
+In this webinar recording, Mohrbutter explains how a campus wide commitment to improving instruction and developing faculty skills has resulted in better foundational skills for students, increased retention rates, higher graduation numbers, and reports of career success from the companies that hire Nash graduates.

 The obstacles to such an initiative were many, ranging from poor faculty skill sets to lack of buy in at all levels.
 While faculty members were experts in their discipline, very few had ever received intentional training in pedagogy.
 The Gen Ed Student Learning Outcomes Team (GSLOT) was established to examine the way classes were taught, with an eye toward:

 - Content vs. Context

 With the help of tools like AVID for Higher Education, Nash was able to establish a campus-wide strategy, and install a common language and instructional framework to be used in all classes.
 Of course this begins in the Gen Ed curriculum, but Nash worked outwards to ensure that these techniques permeated into every classroom.
 In the slide below you’ll notice that adoption of high-impact best practices has taken root throughout Nash over the past six years.